brucou/react-state-driven/README.md

 ### Semantics
 ** TODO ** draw the architecture events -> intents -> machine -> commands -> effects
 ** TODO ** explain trigger in component
-** TODO ** terminology raw events, machine input or machine events, intent, actions, commands
+** TODO ** terminology raw events, machine input or machine events, intent, actions, commands.
+Some arguments might become rawEvent and eventData for the machine event might be inputData??
+I think I should stick to input for machine.
+But then outputs are commands... but only for user interfaces.
+But then if use input for machine, do I still need raw events?

 ### Example
 To showcase